Kiarieh/Triangle_Tracker/README.md

 4- if the values entered differ but still make up a realistic triangle, then the program will be able to recognise that the values make up a Scalene triangle.
    --input - first value (3), second value (4), third value (5)
    --output- Triangle is Scalene.
+ 5- if the values entered for either side are less or equal to zero, the program will detect this and will tell you that a triangle parameters cannot be less or equal to zero.
+   --input - first value (0), second value (6), third value (5)
+   --output - Triangle parameters cannot be zero.
 # License
 The MIT License (MIT)